BrianPugh/cyclopts/docs/source/default_parameter.rst

 =================
 The default values of :class:`Parameter` can be configured via :attr:`.App.default_parameter`.

-For example, to disable the ``negative`` flag feature across your entire app:
+For example, to disable the :attr:`~.Parameter.negative` flag feature across your entire app:

 .. code-block:: python